ori-livson/blog/content/posts/arrow-aus/body/2c-condorcet.md

 The suspicion that a theorem like Arrow's Impossibility Theorem holds, largely grew out of the heated debates preceding the French Revolution on how voting ought to be done.
-A pivotal momenet came when the French polymath Nicolas de Condorcet observed a problem with a voting-method known as **Pairwise Majority Voting** <sup>[6](#footnote-6)</sup>.
+A pivotal moment came when the French polymath Nicolas de Condorcet observed a problem with a voting-method known as **Pairwise Majority Voting** <sup>[6](#footnote-6)</sup>.

 The voting-method is simple: use the ballots to assess the candidates head-to-head, and rank winners and losers **transitively**.
 Transitivity means, for example, that if the Greens win against the Liberals, and the Liberals win against Labor, then the Greens win against Labor.